fusionsignage/developer-portal/docs/custom-apps/getting-started.md

 ### Example zip structure

-Your `.zip` file could look something like this:
+Your `.wgt` file should look something like this:

 ```
-my-widget.zip
+my-widget.wgt
     config.xml
     index.html
     bundle.js